Dark colors on walls. Gargoyles in every corner. Mirrors on ceilings. Roses in vases. Long tables with candelabras.

 Bright / Light

 For a Scorpio home, opt for dark cool tones.
 Scorpio does well with blue and black, they can also do well with dark reds like crimson.
 They like a touch of spooky blood-red items.
 They're not a fan of bright reds that look like sun rays.

-Purple: opt for purples that are closer to blue than red.
-Your purple should have a lot of blue tone in it.
+- Purple: Opt for purples that are closer to blue than red.
+Your purple should have a lot of blue tones in it.
 A purple-red is kind of weird to Scorpio.
 They like deep, mysterious purples.
 They want a color that makes them feel sleepy and on the edge of a dream.
 They want a dark purple that's sometimes found in autumn leaves.

-Green: this color corresponds better with spring than fall.
+- Green: This color corresponds better with spring than fall.
 It is the opposite of Scorpio's color palette, so I wouldn't use any bright greens.
 This color takes away from fall elements.
 The saturation should be pulled out of it.
-Green should be dark or subtle, more like a gray.
+Green should be dark or subtle, more like gray.
 Forest green makes sense.